XaVIopensource/XaVIopensource/XaVI_concepts.md

 Enter XaVI: XVI for 16 and 'a' for analog.

-### Silly Marketing

-[footnote]: On a 22nm CMOS process, the processor should fit within an area less than 30μm x 30μm.
+[footnote]: Silly Marketing...
+On a 22nm CMOS process, the processor should fit within an area less than 30μm x 30μm.
 That's over 1000 processors per square millimeter.
 At 2021 bleeding edge node 5nm, that's over a _billion_ processors per 12" wafer!
 (Raw CPUs, without memory though.)
 Standard size reference points:
 * a hair's breadth is nominally 75μm.
 * Wales is about 2 x 10^22μm^2.